anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - Automatically **applies to all instances in a subnet**
 - Rules only include ip addresses
 - Process rules in number of order when deciding whther to allow traffic
-- Automatically applies to all instances in the subnet it is associated with(hence , u do not have to rely on usersto specify sec grp)

 ### Security Group
 - 2nd line of defense